vistormu/proxima/README.md

 def example(arg: str) -> str:
     return f"the passed argument is: {arg}"
 ```

-Proxima will execute the function with the same name as the file.
-This function will always have string arguments and will return a string.

 Then, we can use the component in our Proxima file: